thordossche/webdev1-express/README.md

 # express auction-api
-This is an assignment for the course web development at the university of Ghent ( 2nd bachelor computer science )
+This is an assignment for the course web development taught by professor Ruben Verborgh at Ghent University

 We had to make a RESTful API for an auctionsystem (without login).